Plagioselmis

 Plagioselmis is a genus of cryptophytes, including the species Plagioselmis punctata.

 Plagioselmis was first described by Butcher in 1967 as a saltwater life form.
-In 1994, Novarino placed the freshwater Rhodomonas minuta into the genus, giving it the new binomial name of Plagioselmis nanoplantica.
-Nanoplantica is the only freshwater species in this genus.
+In 1994, Novarino placed the freshwater Rhodomonas minuta into the genus, giving it the new binomial name of Plagioselmis nannoplanctica.
+P. nannoplanctica is the only freshwater species in this genus.
 Rhodomonas was first described by Klaveness, who agreed with the reclassification.

 The cells are comma-shaped and appear red or similar colors.
 Some strains within the genus appear to have a furrow, while other do not.
 Researchers have suggested that those without furrows should be placed into a new genus.